+The real gift of psychedelics is probably not what you assume or expect.
 I spent tens of thousands of dollars training to become a psychotherapist and the past year is undoing it all.
 Why?
-My own therapy ended poorly – a fairly common story, sadly – and the inconsistency of trying to work within a modality that could not ‘heal’ me nagged at me for months.
+My own therapy ended poorly.
+Sadly, this is a fairly common story, and the inconsistency of trying to work within a modality that could not ‘heal’ me nagged at me for months.

 I knew I needed a change.

-In February 2020, just before the pandemic, I left my group practice job – a good gig for someone right out of graduate school – and packed my bags for Costa Rica to set off on a journey of healing and self-discovery.
-While I chose Costa Rica for a number of reasons, including good surf and papayas, when I arrived it became readily apparent how accessible psychedelics would be with retreat centers largely left alone by the authorities under the auspices of ‘religious practices’ and the culture of ex-pats being extremely drug-friendly.
+In February 2020, just before the pandemic, I left my group practice job.
+It was a good gig for someone right out of graduate school.
+After that, I packed my bags for Costa Rica to set off on a journey of healing and self-discovery.
+I chose Costa Rica for a number of reasons, including good surf and papayas.
+When I arrived it became readily apparent how accessible psychedelics would be with retreat centers.
+Centers that are largely left alone by the authorities under the auspices of ‘religious practices’ and the culture of ex-pats being extremely drug-friendly.

 Since arriving in Costa Rica (going on nine months as of this writing), I have taken many different medicines in a variety of contexts including micro dosing, at parties, and during jungle retreats.
 With every trip I took, I learned much about myself, my past and my relationships to the point where I try and take these lessons with me everywhere I go.
 I learned that self-acceptance is truly possible in every moment.

 And while it might seem tempting to say that drugs are the answer, I am here to say they are not.

 Well-known spiritual teacher, Ram Dass, in his book “Polishing the Mirror,” spoke about his struggles after ‘coming down’ from thousands of trips.
 Learn more about “Polishing the Mirror” from Ram Dass himself right here.